Exercise: Getting Started with Playwright

 npx playwright show-report

-The output tells us that 6 tests were run using five workers.
-By default, Playwright runs tests in parallel.
-It uses workers for it.
+The output tells us that six tests were run using five workers.
+By default, Playwright runs tests in parallel by using workers.
 The number of CPU cores available determines the number of workers.
 Playwright uses half of the available CPU cores.

 Let's open the HTML report to see more details about the test run.